 WebRTC for smart home products, healthcare solutions, wearables & industrial IoT

-This method helps not to get lost in huge and complex flows.
+This method helps developers avoid getting lost in vast and complex flows.

-Below you can view the example of complex system estimation document:
+An example of the complex system estimation document:

-Such project estimations take twice as long as web or mobile apps due to UX design complexity.
-High two-way communication is vitally important here.
+Such project estimations take twice as long as web or mobile apps because of UX design complexity.
+Sufficient two-way communication is vitally important here.

-The percentage ratio of UI to UX changes in such cases.
-Complex system software should be easy to use, user-friendly and responsive, despite often complicated business logic.
-The most appropriate ratio will be UX - 70% and UI - 30%.
+The ratio between UI and UX changes should be 30% to 70%, respectively.
+Complex system software should be easy to use, user-friendly, and responsive despite often complicated business logic.

-When making the wireframing stage estimation, UI/UX designers certainly involve software development experts.
-Together they build a visual architecture for a future complex system software.
-It helps to make a more precise estimation of time, avoid unexpected mistakes at UI and software development stages.
-Moreover, developers can use wireframes further as a simple and understandable specification.
+When making the wireframing phase estimation, UI/UX designers involve software development experts.
+Together, they build a visual architecture for future complex system software.
+It helps make a more precise estimation of time and avoid unexpected mistakes at the UI and software development stage.

 UI/UX Estimation for Particular Cases

-Such software estimations have additional flows.
-This does not always increase of UI/UX estimation numbers.
-It means that all the additional product features should be taken into account while making a UI/UX estimation.
-If you have additional software requirements beyond the classic scope, you have to provide as much descriptive information to UI/UX designer as possible.
+Such software estimations have additional flows, which do not always increase UI/UX estimation numbers.
+It means that you should take into account all additional product features while making a UI/UX estimation.
+If you have other software requirements beyond the classic scope, you have to provide as much descriptive information to designers as possible.
 Otherwise, it will be impossible to make an accurate UI/UX design estimation.

 You want to include three screens with Augmented Reality into your app.
-In that case, the whole UI/UX estimation, excluding these 3 screens, will look like a classic UI/UX estimation for mobile app.
-These 3 AR screens should be estimated separately.
+In that case, the whole UI/UX estimation, excluding these 3 screens, will look like a classic UI/UX estimation for a mobile app.
+Estimate these 3 AR screens separately.

-When applying AR, we should fully understand what exactly users should see on mobile displays: interface, 3D models (and how many), animation, etc. Every AR design activity should be estimated separately because the number per one screen may vary significantly during the workflow.
+When applying AR, we should fully understand what exactly users should see on mobile displays: interface, 3D models, animation, etc. Every AR design activity requires a separate estimation because the number of them per screen may vary significantly during the workflow.

-Below you can view the example of UI/UX design estimation document for Augmented Reality development :
+An example of UI/UX design estimation document for Augmented Reality:

-To sum it up, any UI/UX design process consists of four simple stages.
-Sketching, wireframing and UI design are necessary stages in most cases.
+In conclusion, any UI/UX design process consists of four simple parts: sketching, wireframing and UI design are necessary in most cases.
+Then, a requirement adjustment for a system of UI/UX design estimation may follow.

-All, that should be done, is a requirements adjustment for a system of UI/UX design estimation.
-I've described the approach to project estimation that works best for me.
-This allows me to work transparently with MobiDev clients and avoid risks related to project time and budget.
+I've described the approach to project estimation that works best for me, which allows me to work transparently with MobiDev clients and avoid risks related to project time and budget.